 Then a lung function test (spirometry) will measure how effectively air is being moved in and out of the lungs.

-Finally, a chest x-ray will be taken to identify any abnormalities.
+Finally, a low dose CT Scan will be taken to identify any abnormalities.

 After the initial testing and health assessment, yearly testing should be conducted to ensure the continued health of the respiratory system.